-Inelastic Scattering - A scattering interaction in which a neutron transfers energy to a target nucleus causing nuclear excitation.
+Inelastic Scattering - A scattering interaction in which a neutron transfers energy to a target nucleus causing excitation of nuclear energy levels.
 The excited target nucleus then returns to a non-excited state through the emission of gamma radiation.
 The identity of the neutron and target nucleus are not altered.
 However, there is a net loss in kinetic energy of the neutron-target system.

-Macroscopic Cross Section - A value (Σ), with units of cm-1, that describes the probability of interaction of a neutron with a thick layer of target material.
+Macroscopic Cross Section - A value ( $\Sigma$ ), with units of cm-1, that describes the probability of interaction of a neutron with a thick layer of target material.